JustBluce/QAML/README.md

 ### Model Files
 - Run https://github.com/Pinafore/qanta-codalab locally and you will get `qanta-codalab/src/tfidf.pickle`
 - Remove and rename `qanta-codalab/src/tfidf.pickle` to `TRYOUT-PROJECT/Flask/model/model.pickle`
-- Download the following [BERT_genre_classifier](https://drive.google.com/drive/folders/1lqVosgCPhRVH4A2m3bIaPdo5Ghggl9pQ?usp=sharing) and place it in TryoutProject\Flask\model\genre_classifier_models\BERT_genre_classifier folder.
+- Download the following [BERT_genre_classifier](https://drive.google.com/drive/folders/1lqVosgCPhRVH4A2m3bIaPdo5Ghggl9pQ?usp=sharing) Unzip it and place it in TryoutProject\Flask\model\genre_classifier_models\BERT_genre_classifier folder.
-- Download the following [Science_Genre_Classifier](https://drive.google.com/drive/folders/15cGe--BEXq3wnhEfV1dQSaDJ4P5jocjw?usp=sharing) and place it in TryoutProject\Flask\model\genre_classifier_models\Science_Genre_Classifier
+- Download the following [Science_Genre_Classifier](https://drive.google.com/drive/folders/15cGe--BEXq3wnhEfV1dQSaDJ4P5jocjw?usp=sharing) Unzip it and place it in TryoutProject\Flask\model\genre_classifier_models\Science_Genre_Classifier

 ### Vue.js ( 2.6.14 )
 - Follow [this](https://vuejs.org/v2/guide/installation.html) link to install vue.js
 - We recommend using `npm install` as your instalation method

 ### Python Packages

-We recomend that use a seperate Conda envorinment or pipenv environment for installing packages, however this is only a reconmendation.
+We recomend that use a seperate Conda envorinment or pipenv environment for installing packages, however this is only a recommendation.

 - `cd Flask`
 - `pip3 install -r requirements.txt`